— June 19, 2020

 Dr. Gysi’s joint appointment with the Bureau and E&ES gives him a unique opportunity to pursue research, advise students, teach courses, and interact with the public.

-“I am excited to organize events and interact with the New Mexico community to promote science and education in mineralogy in the state,” says Dr. Gysi.
+“I am excited to organize events and interact with the New Mexico community to promote science and education in mineralogy in the state,” said Dr. Gysi.

 “Alex comes to us with a strong research background, and great experience in academia.
-I'm excited to welcome him to the Bureau, and to see how he turns his intellectual skills towards geochemistry problems that will help us understand mineral resources in New Mexico,” says Bureau Director and State Geologist Dr. Nelia Dunbar.
+I'm excited to welcome him to the Bureau, and to see how he turns his intellectual skills towards geochemistry problems that will help us understand mineral resources in New Mexico,” said Dr. Nelia Dunbar, Bureau Director and State Geologist.
 “His joint appointment, between the Bureau of Geology and the Earth and Environmental Science Department at NMT will serve to strengthen an already-healthy relationship between our two geoscience teams.”